aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-fonts/set-font-fallback-settings/_index.md

 ## Conclusion
 In this tutorial, you learned how to set font substitution settings in a Word document using Aspose.Words for .NET.
 Experiment with different font substitution rules to ensure your document looks consistent, even when the specified fonts aren't available.

+### FAQ's

+#### Q: How can I set font substitution settings in a Word document with Aspose.Words?

+A: To set font substitution settings in a Word document with Aspose.Words, you can use API to specify fallback fonts to use when required fonts are not available.
+This ensures consistent text visualization, even without the original fonts.

+#### Q: Is it possible to handle fallback fonts when overriding in a Word document with Aspose.Words?

+A: Yes, with Aspose.Words you can manage fallback fonts when substituting in a Word document.
+The API allows you to detect missing fonts and specify appropriate fallback fonts to maintain consistent text appearance even when fonts are substituted.

+#### Q: Why is it important to correctly configure font substitution settings in a Word document?

+A: It is important to correctly configure font substitution settings in a Word document to maintain the visual integrity of the text.
+By setting the appropriate fallback fonts with Aspose.Words, you ensure that the text will be displayed consistently, even if the required fonts are not available.

+#### Q: How can I detect missing fonts when substituting in a Word document with Aspose.Words?

+A: Aspose.Words allows you to detect missing fonts during substitution in a Word document using the API.
+You can use methods provided by Aspose.Words to check the availability of required fonts and take appropriate action in case of missing fonts.

+#### Q: Does font substitution affect the layout of my Word document?

+A: Font substitution can affect the layout of your Word document if the fallback fonts have different dimensions than the original fonts.
+However, by choosing fallback fonts wisely and configuring font substitution settings with Aspose.Words, you can minimize layout impacts.